 Luxury Resorts and Spas

-While some of the Leeward Islands are simple in nature, others were seemingly designed to cater to the rich and famous.
-Head to St. Bart’s crystal coast for some of the world’s most desired haunts: like the Eden Roc, Nikki Beach and more.
+While some of the islands are simple in nature, others were seemingly designed to cater to the rich and famous.
+While on your Leeward Islands yacht charter, head to St. Bart’s crystal coast for some of the world’s most desired haunts: like the Eden Roc, Nikki Beach and more.

 Floating seemingly off the radar in the Caribbean Sea, the Leeward Islands offer perfect breezes for smooth cruising among islands.